pfsense/docs/source/install/upgrade-troubleshooting.rst

 IPv6 Connectivity Problems
 --------------------------

-If IPv6 is configured on the firewall, pfSense will prefer to use it when performing an update.
+If IPv6 is configured on the firewall, the pfSense software will prefer to use it when performing an update.
 There are cases when a firewall may have broken IPv6 connectivity, however, that contribute to problems updating.
 This could manifest as a timeout or routing error when upgrading.